Undergraduate Catalog

 Julio C. de Paula.
 Professor of chemistry.
 Physical Chemistry, Biophysical Chemistry, Nanotechnology.
 PhD 1987 Yale University.
 BA 1982 Rutgers University.

 Jerusha Detweiler-Bedell.
-Professor of psychology, director of the health studies program.
+Professor of psychology.
 Clinical and community psychology, health psychology, psychology of gender, internships.
 PhD 2001, MPhil 1998, MS 1997 Yale University.
 MA 1995, BA 1995 Stanford University.

 Joel W. Fisher.
 Associate professor of art.
 Photography.
 MFA 2006 Rhode Island School of Design.
 BA 1997 University of New Hampshire.

 Katherine FitzGibbon.
-Professor of music, director of choral activities.
+Professor of music.
 Choir, Conducting, Music History.
 DMA 2008 Boston University.
 MM 2002 University of Michigan.
 BA 1998 Princeton University.

 John M. Fritzman.
 Associate professor of philosophy.
 19th- and 20th-Century Continental Philosophy, Ethics, Feminist Theory, Social and Political Philosophy.
 PhD 1991 Purdue University.
 BA 1977 Eastern Mennonite University.